qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 *specific* in the templates drop-down list, browse to the template and press **[Create]**.

-.. tip:: **Opening template files from Browser panel**
+.. tip:: **Creating template-based print layouts from Browser panel**

-  Double-click a :file:`.qpt` file in the :ref:`Browser panel <browser_panel>`
-  or drag-and-drop it onto the map canvas generates a new print layout from the template.
+  Drag-and-drop a print layout template :file:`.qpt` file from any file browser onto the map canvas or double-click it in the :ref:`Browser panel <browser_panel>` generates a new print layout from the template.

 ..
 Todo: Add a link to User profile section when it's ready